Tag

 Should I buy an Alexa smart speaker or Google smart speaker?

 That depends on which ecosystem you like and use most.
-Both have their benefits and drawbacks, and both work with the streaming services.
+Both have their benefits and drawbacks, and both work with the most popular streaming services.
 Alexa tends to work with more smart devices, but this is becoming less of a factor with time.
 If you’re undecided, pick a smart speaker that gives you a choice like the Sonos One.

 Do smart speakers help the visually impaired?